moneroguides/0x02-turning-your-node-into-a-service/script.md

 Well, we've got good news for you, there is! and in this short video we'll be explaining how.

+So without any further ado, let's get into it.

 ### WHAT IS A SERVICE?

 A service is a common way to describe a program that runs in the background of any Operating System (OS).

-Many programs run as services to make your computer use simple and stress free without you noticing.
+Many programs run as services to make your computer use simple and stress free and probably happens without you even noticing.

-Typically, you will have something called a service manager, which takes charge and deals with these programs for you.
+Typically you will have something called a service manager, which takes charge and deals with these programs for you.

-Today we'll be setting some rules to tell our service managers to run our Monero Nodes in the background every time our PCs starts.
+Today we'll be defining some rules which will configure our service managers to both run our Monero Nodes in the background every time our PCs starts and restart them, when they fail.

-As usual, we will be covering Linux and Windows in separate sections.
-Please use the time stamps in the description to get where you want to be.
+As usual, we will be covering Linux and Windows seperatly, so please use the time stamps in the description to get where you want to be.

-### SETTING UP A SERVICE - LINUX
+### SETTING UP YOUR SERVICE - LINUX

 As Linux users, we often find that things are slightly more complex and time consuming to get set up.

 But as always, there are advantages.

-We will continue by assuming you followed our video to set up your node.
-If you already have you  node set up via other means.
+We will continue by assuming you followed [our video](https://www.yewtu.be/watch?v=XonyYxjjfcg) to set up your node.
+If you already have your node set up via other means.
 Please check out a video to understand how we approached things.

 The first thing we’re going to do is change the directory in which our monerod folder is located.

-Right now our folder is located in the home directory and we’re going to move it to the /opt/ directory. /opt/ aka “Option” or “Optional”, is traditionally used to hold software and programs which are installed as an addition.
+At the moment it's located in the home directory and we want it to be in the */opt/* directory. */opt/* aka “Option” or “Optional”, is traditionally used to hold software and programs which are run as an addition and idipendantly of anything else.

-Changes to this directory require elevated privileges and therefore cannot be altered easily.
+An advantage to using using this directory is that changes require elevated privileges and therefore cannot be altered easily.

-To do this, we are doing to use the mv command.
+To do this, we are doing to use the *mv* command, followed by the current directory and then */opt/*.

-`sudo mv ~/monerod /opt/`
+* `sudo mv ~/monerod /opt/`

-Next we’re going to create a new user for our systems called “monerod”.
+Now that's done, we’re going to create a new user for our system called “monerod”.
 Doing this means we can isolate the privileges of the service to working folder, which is great for security amongst other things.

-This first command will add the new user, create a new user group under the same name and then set the home directory to that which we just moved.
+This first command will add the new user, create a new user group under the same name and then set the home directory to that which we just created (/opt/monerod).

-`sudo useradd --user-group --home-dir=/opt/monerod monerod`
+* `sudo useradd --user-group --home-dir=/opt/monerod monerod`

 Next we will change the owner of the monerod directory to match the username.
-This is give the monerod user the correct privileges to alter the files inside.
+This will give the monerod user the correct privileges to alter the files inside.

+The command we'll be using to do with is `chown` aka "change owenership" and we'll be adding the R flag so that it does this recursively for all the subfolders.
+The finall command should look something like this:

-`sudo chown -R monerod:monerod /opt/monerod`
+* `sudo chown -R monerod:monerod /opt/monerod`

-Now that’s done we need to get on and specify the service we will be creating.
+Finally we need to get on and specify the service we will be creating.

 Systemd is the name of the service manager typically found in Linux distributions.
 And it’s within its directory which we will need to place our config.